Medical History and Advice

-Any treatment provided is on the same terms as the relevant country’s nationals.
 If you don’t have your EHIC with you or you’ve lost it, you can call the Department of Health Overseas Healthcare Team (+44 191 218 1999) to get a Provisional Replacement Certificate.

+The GHIC is not an alternative to travel insurance.
 Travel insurance is a pre-requisite to travelling with us and you can see details of our preferred provider (which covers European residents only) by clicking here.

 First Aid Kits and Medication: